infor-design/design-system/design-tokens/EXAMPLE.md

         }
         ```

-1. In your website/app, you can include either stylesheet `dist/my-theme-light.css` or `dist/my-theme-dark.css`.
-You could even write a javascript mechanism to allow the user to control which theme they see.
+1. In your web application, you can include either stylesheet `dist/my-theme-light.css` or `dist/my-theme-dark.css`.
+You could even write a JavaScript mechanism to allow the user to control which theme they see.